Bull42/DarylBull/README.md

 - 👋 Hi, I’m @DarylBull, a machine learning specialist who applies practical strategies to enhance operational performance.
-This page is for my work at UON.
+This page is used for my work at UON.
 - 👀 I’m interested in how Machine Learning and the latest technologies  are transforming our world.
 I love using modern data techniques to tackle complex business challenges.
 I’m proud to have a graduate diploma in Data Science from Newcastle University.
 - Other Stuff
 - 🌱 I’m currently learning Azure Data Lakes...